Recently updated on November 30th, 2024 at 11:18 am

 A Sapphic Cinderella retelling with a twist on the classic story.
 It features a badass bipoc main character and a beautiful fairytale-inspired dystopian world.

-She decides to flee and decided to take down the king once and for all.
+She decides to flee and take down the king once and for all.

 The dystopian twist on the classic Cinderella story makes this book unique.
 The romance is a bit insta-lovey but still well-developed.